kvarak/dnd/docs/_Classes/fighter.md

 <div class="columnstwo">

 - #### Featherweight Schematic
     You modify the metallurgical makeup of an item, making it lighter.
-While wearing or wielding an item modified by this schematic, your movement speed increases by 5 feet.
+While wearing or wielding an item modified by this schematic, your movement speed increases by 5 ft.

     ***Heavy Armor***.
-When applied, the wearer ignores any Strength requirements the armor may have, or any penalty it imposes upon Dexterity (Stealth) checks.
+When applied, the wearer ignores any Strength requirements the armor may have or any penalty it imposes upon *Stealth* checks.

     ***Light Armor***.
-When applied, the wearer can subtract up to 100 feet from their fall when calculating fall damage and can move horizontally 2 feet for every 1 foot they fall.
+When applied, the wearer can subtract up to 100 ft from their fall when calculating fall damage and can move horizontally 2 ft for every 1 ft they fall.

     ***Weapon***.
-When applied, a Heavy weapon becomes normal weight, and a normal weapon becomes Light.
+When applied, a Heavy weapon becomes normal weight and a normal weapon becomes Light.

 - #### Intuitive Schematic
     You modify an item to take advantage of your martial and investigative instincts.
 While wearing or wielding an item modified by this schematic, you gain proficiency with the Investigation skill and have advantage on any Investigation checks you make

     ***Armor***.
-When applied, the wearer can use Intelligence in place of Dexterity, when calculating AC.
+When applied, the wearer can use Intelligence in place of Dexterity when calculating AC.

     ***Weapon***.
 When applied, the wielder can use Intelligence modifier in place of Strength or Dexterity, for attack and damage rolls with this weapon.

 - #### Radiant Schematic
     You imbue an item with a source of radiant energy.
-While wearing or wielding an item modified by this schematic, you can use a ***bonus action*** to cause the item to emit bright light in a 15-foot radius, and dim light 15 feet beyond that.
+While wearing or wielding an item modified by this schematic, you can use a ***bonus action*** to cause the item to emit bright light in a 15 ft radius, and dim light 15 ft beyond that.
 You can extinguish the light as a ***bonus action*** on your turn.

     ***Armor or Weapon***.
 When you are hit by an attack (armor), or hit a creature with an attack (weapon), you can use your ***reaction*** to force the creature to make a Constitution saving throw.
 On a failed save, the creature is blinded for 1 minute.
 It can repeat this saving throw at the end of each of its turns, ending the effect on a success.
 Once you use this feature, you must finish a long rest before you can use it again.